Cameras

 OK, so the 300D wasn't enough, but since Kathy's film Pentax wasn't working as well as it used to, I decided that it was time for her to go digital too.

-Of course my fiendish and cunning plan involved getting a new camera for me, so Kathy inherited the 300D, while I got the 20D.
+Of course my plan involved getting a new camera for me, so Kathy inherited the 300D, while I got the 20D.

-It's a more serious camera, faster, more responsive, and higher resolution.
-The 20D is a professional camera, that can produce professional results, of course I had to start acquiring some glass to go with it, so I started the lenses page.
+The 20D is a serious camera, that can produce professional results, of course I had to start acquiring some glass to go with it, so I started the lenses page.

 Canon EOS 300D

-It had been on the cards for a while really, I still use (and love) the T90, but using the G2 more, I was pushing it further than it wanted to go, so time for another proper camera.
+It had been on the cards for a while really, I still love the T90, but using the G2 more, I was pushing it further than it wanted to go, so time for another proper camera.

 The EOS 300D was Canon's entry level digital SLR, it lacks some of the Tank's features, but makes up by having some it doesn't have, so a great camera with enough control and features to keep me occupied.